dynamodb-toolbox/dynamodb-toolbox/README.md

 ## Contributions and Feedback

 Contributions, ideas and bug reports are welcome and greatly appreciated.
 Please add [issues](https://github.com/jeremydaly/dynamodb-toolbox/issues) for suggestions and bug reports or create a pull request.
 You can also contact me on Twitter: [@jeremy_daly](https://twitter.com/jeremy_daly).

-## Version 0.4 Alpha

-If you'd like to try v0.4 with Type Inferencing, please check out the [v0.4 branch](https://github.com/jeremydaly/dynamodb-toolbox/tree/v0.4).